ARIA: application role

 In this mode, the web author is completely responsible for handling any and all keyboard input, focus management, and other interactions and cannot assume assistive technologies would do any processing on their end.

-In addition, a set of so-called quick navigation keys has been established over the years that allows blind users to skim through a page via a certain element type.
+In addition, a set of so-called quick navigation keys has been established over the years that allows visually impaired users to skim through a page via a certain element type.
 Such elements usually include headings, form fields, lists, tables, links, graphics, or landmark regions.

 For all of this to work, ATs intercept almost all keyboard input and consume it themselves, letting nothing through to the browser or other user agent.
 To be able to interact with a web page, a standard set of widgets is recognized that, when pressing a certain key (usually the Enter key) this mode is switched off.
 The screen reader mode, often called forms mode or focus mode, lets all keyboard input go through to the browser again.
-Escape is the most common way of switching back to browse mode.
+Escape is the most common way of switching back to browse mode, but when within a specific

 application role is designed to provide a means for widgets that are not part of the standard set to be accessible for direct interaction in ATs that use both browse and focus modes for interacting with web content.
 Most common widgets have expected keyboard interaction behaviors.
 Because of this, a custom keyboard experience created by a web author would create a confusing experience.